anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 **Multiple Selectors**

-Multiple selectors should each be on a single line, with no space after each comma.
+Multiple selectors should each be on a single line with no space after each comma.

 ```css
 .faqs a.open,